population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## Summary Statistics

-Figure 1 shows the daily stringency index, the daily Google Mobility measure of time spent at residential locations, the 7-day average number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
+[@fig:combined] shows the daily stringency index, the daily Google Mobility measure of time spent at residential locations, the 7-day average number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
 The strictest restrictions are just before round 1, where there is an almost complete lockdown.
 Although, according to the stringency measure, the second lockdown was nearly as strict as the first.
 Furthermore, the four months after each lockdown show similar stringency levels, with stringency only dropping in September 2020.

+![Revised Stringency Index, Time Spent at Residential Locations, Daily New Covid Cases per 100,000 persons and New Deaths per 100,000, and Data Collection Window for Each UHFS Survey Round](../figures/combined.pdf){#fig:combined}

 That the lockdown policies were enforced is shown by the substantial increases in the amount of time spent at residential locations during